priynshi10/Roamverse-odoo-hackathon/Readme.md

 ## 🔄 State Management

-Traveloop uses **Zustand** for global state with a slice-based pattern and localStorage middleware for persistence.
+Roamverse uses **Zustand** for global state with a slice-based pattern and localStorage middleware for persistence.

 ```
 ┌────────────────────────────────────────────────────┐